vottini/jsonbp/docs/source/arrays.md

 # Arrays

 To make any field an array, just add brackets "[]" at the end of its declaration.
-The field can be either a simple type, an enum or a node.
+The field can be a simple type, an enum or a object.
 During deserialization, jsonbp will check if the value is, in fact, an **Array**, (even a empty one) and will reject the JSON instance otherwise.
-If it is correctly validated by jsonbp, the result will be a Python **list**.
+If the field is correctly validated by jsonbp, the result will be a Python **list**.
 For example:

 ```
-node point2d {
+object Point2d {
-  x: float,
+  x: Float,
-  y: float
+  y: Float
 }

 root {
-  points: point2d[],
+  points: Point2d[],
-  deltaTs: float (min=0.0) [minLength=2],
+  deltaTs: Float (min=0.0) [minLength=2],
   conditions: {
     GOOD,
     REGULAR,